 Ayman S. Ibrahim, PhD

-Bill and Connie Jenkins Assistant Professor of Islamic Studies
+Bill and Connie Jenkins Associate Professor of Islamic Studies

 The Southern Baptist Theological Seminary